muarshad01/Inference-Engg/Lectures/Lecture-7.md

 $$y=x \times W$$

 * When you want to De-Quantize, either BEFORE or AFTER multiplication

-* Weights are quantized and are in HBM: INT4/INT8
-* Weights are dequantized are brough back to Chip: FP16
-* Actionvations(x) are not quantized/dequantized

 |   | Scheme-1: Weights Fixed | Schems-2: W8A8 (Dynamicall quantize $x$)|
 |---|---|---|